Only your CSE Home Directory is automatically backed up

-Files stored in your CSE home directory on CSE file servers are kept in redundant disk arrays that can survive significant hardware failures without losing data.
+Files stored in your CSE home directory are kept in redundant disk arrays that can survive significant hardware failures without loss of data.

-Hard drives and flash drives can and do fail without warning, at any time.
+Hard drives and flash drives can and do fail without any warning, at any time.

-CSG regularly deal with failed hard drives from students and staff; in the majority of cases we are unable to recover any data.
+CSG regularly deal with failed hard drives from students and staff - in most cases we can't recover any data in-house.

 Please don't let this happen to you, or indeed to your research group.

-All you have to do to prevent data loss is regularly make a copy of your files to at least one other discrete location.
+All you have to do to prevent data loss is regularly make a copy of your files to at least one other system.

 CSG does not have access to your computer and we cannot do it for you - you have to set this up for yourself.
-Luckily, it's extremely easy to do.
+Luckily, it's not difficult to do.